matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. You'll still want references if you need shared data though.
 1. If you're swapping a reference to a value, don't forget to make sure you have a value-based equality method for it.
 1. If you're using a switch statement, it's worth considering if you could be doing it polymorphically instead.
 Especially if the logic is complicated or repeated elsewhere.
+1. Consider replacing special case code by making a class/object for the case.
+I.E.: an `UnkownCustomer` class, that returns the default values, instead of checking everywhere if the customer is unknown then doing special cases.
+1. Consider using assertions to enforce assumptions about your data/inputs.
+Only do this for things that would be programmer error.
+1. Like Clean Code and Refactoring both suggest, avoid flag arguments if you can.
+Better to have explicit functions for both cases.
+Makes things more clear.

 # General Language Stuff
 1. Languages can be [dynamically](https://en.wikipedia.org/wiki/Scope_(computer_science)#Dynamic_scoping) (Like most shells, a few LISPS or lexically (I.E. Pretty much every language you've used) scoped.
 Some examples are [here](https://stackoverflow.com/questions/1473111/besides-logo-and-emacs-lisp-what-are-other-pure-dynamically-scoped-languages).
 If dynamically scoped, this code will print "Heck off":